-Homebuilder confidence hits record helped by urban exodus
+Homebuilder confidence hits record, helped by urban exodus

 MORTAGE RATES SIT AT RECORD LOWS

-Builder confidence, in the market for newly-built single-family homes, rose to a reading of 85 up from 83 in September, the previous all-time high, according to the National Association of Homebuilders.
+Builder confidence, in the market for newly built single-family homes, rose to a reading of 85 from 83 in September, the previous all-time high, according to the National Association of Homebuilders.

 “The housing market continues to be a bright spot for the economy, supported by increased buyer interest in the suburbs, exurbs and small towns,” said NAHB Chief Economist Robert Dietz in a statement.